• Skip to primary navigation

 • Drain the chickpeas and pat them dry.

-• In a food processor, add the chickpeas, 1 cup parsley, ½ cup cilantro, a full onion, and 5 garlic cloves.
+• In a food processor, add the 16 oz dried chickpeas, 1 cup parsley, ½ cup cilantro, 1 yellow onion, and 5 large garlic cloves.
 Turn the food processor to HIGH and process the falafel mixture until it is well broken down, fine and crumbly but will hold together if you press it with your hands (like wet sand).

 • Transfer the falafel mixture to a bowl and cover tightly with plastic wrap.
 Place in the fridge and allow to rest for at least 2 hours or overnight.